jazicorn/recodecamp-web/README.md

 </p>

 <p id="about">
-API for Recodecamp can be found <a href="https://github.com/jazicorn/recodecamp-api" class="title">here</a>.
+Auth API for Recodecamp can be found <a href="https://github.com/jazicorn/recodecamp-api" class="title">here</a>.
+Email API for Recodecamp can be found <a href="https://github.com/jazicorn/recodecamp-api-email" class="title">here</a>.
 </p>

 ## Features